DrakeLab/miller-tb-assortativity/README.md

 _Degree distribution of networks:_

 * Check overall network structure (mean node degree, degree distribution, clustering, average shortest path length)
+* How these values vary with network size and assortativity

 _Measure overall prevalence:_

 * As a function of assortativity
 * As a function of sex-specific susceptibility
+* Relationship with network size

 _Measure ratio of male:female infections:_

 * As a function of assortativity
 * As a function of sex-specific susceptibility
+* Relationship with network size

 ### Checklist: